-Pursue Faith-rooted Community Transformation in Los Angeles
+Pursue Faith-rooted Community Transformation of Marginalized Urban Communities

 Learn more about our faculty.